reef-technologies/handbook/agreements.md

 At Reef Technologies, we mostly make decisions in our weekly Sociocracy meetings.
 The standard Sociocracy framework for proposing changes is a useful tool, but we admit that it can be time-consuming.
 Additionally, in some cases, a staff member may not want to wait for the Sociocracy call.

 The fast-track approach for decision-making allows staff members to propose “small changes”, such as minor operational improvements on the #sociocracy channel on Slack.
 Everyone is invited to cast their votes through upvoting (:thumbsup:) or downvoting (:thumbsdown:)  the message.
+If no one objects to the proposal within 24 hours, it becomes a new active agreement.

 ## 24h format